 To figure out where to head this year, see my full guide to Christmas markets open in 2018 over at TripSavvy (generally updated sometime in early November, when dates for all the markets are announced).

 Meanwhile, holiday lights and shop window displays attract tourists in significant numbers every year; see this page for a list of where to enjoy the festivities this year.
 Streets I find especially beautiful when illuminated for the season include Place Vendome, Rue St Honoré, and Rue Montorgueil.
 Naturally, many will want to flock to the grands magasins (traditional department stores) to see their always festive and colorful holiday windows and lights.
 Galeries Lafayette and Printemps, both at Metro Havre Caumartin, are seasonal favorites, and perfect for a family excursion.
 Ice skating rinks are also a fun way to spend the day, particularly with kids; see a list of rinks open this year here.

 New Year’s Eve in the French capital can be a rowdy and remarkably overcrowded affair, especially in areas around the Champs-Elysées and the Sacre Coeur.
 My favorite, and far more relaxed, way to spend the occasion in Paris is to pick up a bottle of champagne or the less expensive but equally excellent Crémant de Loire or Crémant de Bourgogne and find a suitable place to celebrate: even a quick toast by the banks of the Seine can be very pleasant, albeit chilly!
 Alternatively, enjoy casual drinks at a bar or wine bar: many do stay open on the 31st, as owners know the night is a popular one for eating and drinking out.

-For a more complete list of shows on this December, this page has a good one.
+For a more complete list of shows on in December of this year, this page has a good one.